Skip to content

 01Depth-first search expands the newest waiting node first.

-02DFS often raises the current depth quickly because it stays with one branch until it cannot continue.
+02DFS often increases the current depth quickly because it keeps following the active branch.

-03Backtracking happens when the top branch is exhausted and the frontier falls back to an older waiting node.
+03Backtracking begins when the current branch has no new neighbors, so the search returns to an older waiting node.

 Frozen walkthrough